attackgoat/screen-13/README.md

 ## Roadmap/Status/Notes

 This engine is very young and is likely to change as development continues.
 Some features may be unimplemented.
+I add and remove code at whim, some changes get placed on hold.
+Any existing pushed versions are only for documentation/ideas/my testing.

-I expect this engine to remain unstable/poorly documented until version 0.2.
+I expect this engine to remain **unstable**/poorly documented until version 0.2.
 Based on current progress and my free time (this is just a hobby) I expect version 0.2 (stable) to be released before June 2021.
 Feel free to chip in to speed that up!